cbmongithub/chattr/README.md

 }
 ```

 This is for the overall chattr styles, and a custom loader that comes shipped with the chatbot in between states of sent messages.
 You can customize it, or create your own!
-You can view the repo [here](https://github.com/christianbmartinez/chattr)

 Next, you need an `OPENAI_API_KEY`.
 If you don't have one already, click [here](https://platform.openai.com/api-keys) to get one.